What is flexible hysteroscopy?

 Does the procedure hurt?

 It causes little discomfort.
-Most women only feel a minor pinch or very mild cramping, similar to menstrual cramping.
+Most women only feel cramping, similar to menstrual pain.

 Are there any side effects from the procedure?

 You may experience menstrual-type cramps and slight bleeding for about 24 hours after a hysteroscopy.
-Office hysteroscopy is a very safe procedure because it is done under constant visualization.
+Hysteroscopy is a very safe procedure because it is done under constant visualization.
 Complications are rare.
 Instances of infection, heavy bleeding, injury to the cervix or uterus occur in less than 1% of cases.
 Should you experience severe abdominal pain, heavy vaginal bleeding or discharge or a fever, get in touch with your doctor.
-Feel free to discuss office hysteroscopy with your doctor as a patient-friendly option for diagnosis of abnormal uterine bleeding, certain types of infertility and other gynecological problems.
+Feel free to discuss hysteroscopy under local anesthesia with your doctor as a patient-friendly option for diagnosis of abnormal uterine bleeding, certain types of infertility and other gynecological problems.